smartdevicelink/sdl_evolution/proposals/NNNN-SDL-System-Structure-for-MiddleLow-end-Class-Model-of-Powered-Two-Wheeler.md

 ## Impact on existing code

-This proposal is to create a new implementation of the SDL Specification, thus includes major changes, but it will not affect the existing codes.
+This proposal is to create a new implementation of the SDL Specification, thus includes major changes, but it will not affect the existing code.
 The target of this proposal are the following platforms:
 - iOS
 - Java Suite